Dust Storms Blamed For Gas Escaping Martian Atmosphere, Loss Of Water On Red Planet

 Billions of years ago, Mars had a warmer climate and an abundance of water flowing on its surface, which is a sharp contrast to the dry and frozen state the planet is in today.
 For years, scientists have tried to figure out the reason behind this, and as Space.com noted, the most likely scenario hinted at solar winds drying up a good chunk of the Martian atmosphere about 4 billion years ago, thinning the air and making it impossible to support running water.
 But a new study published earlier this week in the journal Nature Astronomy suggests a completely different theory behind the phenomenon.

-Using data collected by NASA’s Mars Reconnaissance Orbiter (MRO), the researchers analyzed previously documented events, including those where water vapor increased substantially, and was spotted about 30 to 60 miles (50 to 100 kilometers) high in the planet’s middle atmosphere as regional dust storms took place.
+Using data collected by NASA’s Mars Reconnaissance Orbiter (MRO), the researchers analyzed previously documented events, including those where water vapor increased substantially and was spotted about 30 to 60 miles (50 to 100 kilometers) high in the planet’s middle atmosphere as regional dust storms took place.
 According to Spaceflight Insider, this resulted in the loss of hydrogen from the top of the Martian atmosphere.
 But it was during Mars’ last global dust storm in 2007 when the volume of water vapor became over a hundred times more intense, while also moving to an even higher altitude.

 “We found there’s an increase in water vapor in the middle atmosphere in connection with dust storms,” read a statement from Hampton University geophysicist Nicholas Heavens, lead author on the new study.